hogaur/hogaur.github.io/_posts/2021-01-19-acknowledging-failures.markdown

 ### Failures are inevitable

 Over years I have seen that I can't avoid making mistakes.
 When I am starting with something new, there is always a learning curve.
-Even after doing something for the nth time, I can still make a mistake.
+Even after doing something for the n<sup>th</sup> time, I can still make a mistake.
 When I fail at something like I miss completing a project before a deadline, I feel horrible about it.
 In such situations, you can find me nowhere.
 I am mostly hiding behind a pile of work somewhere, avoiding eye contact because I am ashamed of my failure.

 You might have also felt like I have in certain situations.
 They might be personal or work-related.
 Either way, I think we end up being knee-deep in resentment because we are not prepared to deal with failures.
 Like we are always told that the world laughs at failures.
 We usually lack a reliable approach that we can use when we fail.
 We don't usually have a second plan.

-### Dealing with Failures
+### Dealing with Failure

 > “Those who dare to fail miserably can achieve greatly.” – John F. Kennedy